widdix/aws-cf-checker/README.md

 ### resourceType

 Checks if the resource types are allowed in the template.

-If you `deny` resource types everything that is not denied is allowed.
+If you `deny` something, everything that is not denied is allowed.
-If you `allow` resource types everything that is not allowed is denied.
+If you `allow` something, everything that is not allowed is denied.

 Options: (Object)